zinnirahkasim/tug_ist_model_based_diagnosis/README.txt

 *****************IMPORTANT*************************************
-THE STACK IS BEING WORKED AT THE MOMEN, THEREFORE YOUR FEEDBACK WILL BE HIGHLY APPRECIATABLE.
+THE STACK IS BEING WORKED AT THE MOMENT, THEREFORE YOUR FEEDBACK WILL BE HIGHLY APPRECIATED.
-IF YOU HAVE ANY PROBLEM, PLEASE EMAIL TO szaman@ist.tugraz.at Thanks.
+IF YOU HAVE ANY QUESTION, PLEASE EMAIL TO szaman@ist.tugraz.at Thanks.
-Next Version will be uplaoded soon.
+Next Version will be uploaded soon.
 ***************************************************************